kubernetes/website/docs/home/index.md

 * [Minikube](/docs/getting-started-guides/minikube/): Install a single-node Kubernetes cluster on your local machine for development and testing.
 * [Installing Kubernetes on AWS with kops](/docs/getting-started-guides/kops/): Bring up a complete Kubernetes cluster on Amazon Web Services, using a tool called `kops`.
 * [Installing Kubernetes on Linux with kubeadm](/docs/getting-started-guides/kubeadm/) (Beta): Install a secure Kubernetes cluster on any pre-existing machines running Linux, using the built-in `kubeadm` tool.
-* [Installing Kubernetes On-premise/Cloud Providers with Kubespray](/docs/getting-started-guides/kubespray/): Deploy a Kubernetes cluster on-premises baremetal or hosted on cloud providers, with Ansible and `kubespray` tools.
+* [Installing Kubernetes On-premises/Cloud Providers with Kubespray](/docs/getting-started-guides/kubespray/): Deploy a Kubernetes cluster on-premises baremetal or hosted on cloud providers, with Ansible and `kubespray` tools.
-* [Installing Kubernetes on Ubuntu](/docs/getting-started-guides/ubuntu/): Deploy a Kubernetes cluster on-premise, baremetal, cloud providers, or localhost with Charms and `conjure-up`.
+* [Installing Kubernetes on Ubuntu](/docs/getting-started-guides/ubuntu/): Deploy a Kubernetes cluster on-premises, baremetal, cloud providers, or localhost with Charms and `conjure-up`.

 ## Concepts, Tasks, and Tutorials